Malaysia PM Mahathir Mohamad appointed education minister in new cabinet

 KUALA LUMPUR: Malaysia's Prime Minister Mahathir Mohamad has been appointed the nation's education minister, he told a press conference on Thursday (May 17).

-Deputy prime minister designate Wan Azizah Wan Ismail was appointed as minister for welfare and women's affairs.
+Deputy prime minister designate Wan Azizah Wan Ismail was appointed as minister for women's affairs and welfare.
 Mahathir also said he hoped to announce more cabinet ministers either on Friday or over the weekend.

 Former deputy chief commissioner of the Malaysian Anti-Corruption Commission, Mohd Shukri Abdul, will be its new head.
 A task force, which will involve the defence and home affairs ministers, to look into issues of the Indian community, women and the indigenous, will be formed and headed by Mahathir himself.